-Who wants an extra hour of sleep when there are chocolate waffles on the table?
+Who wants an extra hour of sleep when there are Double Chocolate Waffles on the table?

 Thanks to Alton Brown for today’s breakfast.
 His chocolate waffle recipe was a bit hit.
 As you can see by the photo, the edges were a bit well done due to my attempt to make them crisp.
 I don’t think these waffles were meant to be super crispy right out of the waffle maker, but it wasn’t really a big deal.
 They weren’t what I’d call soggy and they had a delicious, not-too-sweet chocolate flavor.
 As for the toppings, if you like chocolate and maple then a little syrup might be okay, but my tasters wanted strawberries and whipped cream.